ThinhBNguyen/Weather-App/README.md

 # Weather-App
-Web Application that makes calls Openweathermap Api and display weather information by city.
+Web Application that makes calls to Openweathermap Api and display weather information by city.

+Meant as an excercise project to learn Spring Boot, HTTP requests, JSON parsing.

 Technologies Used: